JPGibert/FWs_LS_feasibility_space/README.md

-# Repository for Gibert & Wieczynski "Biotic and Abiotic constraints on food web structure revisited"
+# Repository for Gibert & Wieczynski "Constraints and variation on the link-species relationship revisited"

 The data used in this project can be found at: https://github.com/JPGibert/Temp_food_webs